seanrcollings/arc/docs/docs/index.md

 title: Home
 ---
 # Overview
-*arc* is a tool for building declartive, and highly extendable CLI applications for Python ^3.9 based on Pyton type-hints
+*arc* is a tool for building declartive, and highly extendable CLI applications for Python ^3.9 based on Python type-hints

 *arc's* features include: